UTSA-ICS/sid-server/doc/source/configuration.rst

-    When using the file-based domain-specific configuration method, to delete a domain that uses a domain specific backend, it's necessary to first disable it, remove its specific configuration file (i.e. its corresponding keystone.<domain_name>.conf) and then restart the Identity server.
+    When using the file-based domain-specific configuration method, to delete a domain that uses a domain specific backend, it's necessary to first disable it, remove its specific configuration file (i.e. its corresponding sidserver.<domain_name>.conf) and then restart the Identity server.
 When managing configuration options via the Identity API, the domain can simply be disabled and deleted via the Identity API; since any domain-specific configuration options will automatically be removed.